-The Coastal Zone Management Act requires that Federal actions that are reasonably likely to affect any land or water use or natural resource of the coastal zone be "consistent to the maximum extent practicable" with relevant enforceable policies of the State's federally approved coastal management program (15 CFR part 930 subpart C).
-Prior to each proposed OCS wind energy lease sale, which would be detailed in a proposed sale notice, BOEM prepares a Consistency Determination (CD) under 15 CFR § 930.36(a) to determine whether issuing leases and site characterization and site assessment activities (including the construction/installation, operation and maintenance, and decommissioning of meteorological [met] buoys) in an area proposed for leasing are consistent to the maximum extent practicable with the provisions identified as enforceable by the coastal management programs of each Gulf Coast State that BOEM determined to have reasonably foreseeable coastal effects.
-To prepare the CDs, BOEM reviews each State's approved coastal management program and analyzes the potential impacts as outlined in this EA, new information, and applicable studies as they pertain to the enforceable policies of each coastal management program.
-This EA provides the comprehensive data and information required under 30 CFR § 939.39 to support the Bureau of Ocean Energy Management's CD.
+The Coastal Zone Management Act requires that Federal actions that are reasonably likely to affect any land or water use or natural resource of the coastal zone be "consistent to the maximum"

+extent practicable" with relevant enforceable policies of the State's federally approved coastal management program (15 CFR part 930 subpart C).
+Prior to each proposed OCS wind energy lease sale, BOEM prepares a Consistency Determination (CD) under 15 CFR § 930.36(a) to determine whether issuing leases and site characterization and site assessment activities (including the construction/installation, operation and maintenance, and decommissioning of meteorological [met] buoys) in the GOM Call Area are consistent to the maximum extent practicable with the provisions identified as enforceable by the Coastal Zone Management Programs of each Gulf Coast State along the GOM.
+To prepare the CDs, BOEM reviews each State's approved Coastal Management Plan and analyzes the potential impacts as outlined in this EA, new information, and applicable studies as they pertain to the enforceable policies of each Coastal Management Plan.

-Based on these and other analyses, BOEM's New Orlean's Office, Office of Environment Regional Supervisor makes an assessment of consistency, which is then sent to the States that BOEM determined to have reasonably foreseeable coastal effects in the area that is proposed for leasing.
+Based on these and other analyses, BOEM's Gulf of Mexico OCS Region's Regional Director makes an assessment of consistency, which is then sent to the States that BOEM determined to have reasonably foreseeable coastal effects in the GOM Call Area.
+For this EA, BOEM determined that Texas, Louisiana, Mississippi, and Alabama may have reasonably foreseeable coastal effects.
+BOEM has determined that a proposed OCS wind energy lease sale in the GOM Call Area is not reasonably likely to affect any land or water use or natural resource of Florida's coastal zone because there are several existing facilities within Texas, Louisiana, Mississippi, and Alabama Mississippi, and Alabama that are located much closer to the GOM Call Area and could support site characterization and site assessment activities.
 If the State concurs, BOEM can proceed with the proposed lease sale.
-For this EA, which considers a proposed OCS wind energy lease sale within the GOM Call Area, BOEM determined that Texas, Louisiana, Mississippi, and Alabama may have reasonably foreseeable coastal effects depending on the area that is proposed for leasing.
-BOEM has determined that a proposed OCS wind energy lease sale in the GOM Call Area is not reasonably likely to affect any land or water use or natural resource of Florida's coastal zone because there are several existing facilities within Texas, Louisiana, Mississippi, and Alabama that are located much closer to the GOM Call Area and could support site characterization and site assessment activities.

-BOEM determined that Texas, Louisiana, Mississippi, and Alabama share common coastal management issues and have similar enforceable policies as identified by their respective coastal management plans.
-Depending on the proximity of a lease sale in the GOM Call Area to each state, the similarity of the reasonably foreseeable activities, and the similarity of impacts on environmental and socioeconomic resources and uses within each state, BOEM may prepare a single CD under 15 CFR § 930.36(a) to determine whether issuing a lease for site characterization (surveys) and site assessment activities (including the installation, operation, and decommissioning of meteorological [met] buoys) in an area proposed for leasing is consistent to the maximum extent practicable with the enforceable policies of the coastal management programs of States deemed to have reasonably foreseeable coastal effects.
+BOEM determined that Texas, Louisiana, Mississippi, and Alabama share common coastal management issues and have similar enforceable policies as identified by their respective coastal zone management plans.
+Depending on the proximity of a lease sale in the GOM Call Area to each state, the similarity of the reasonably foreseeable activities, and the similarity of impacts on environmental and socioeconomic resources and uses within each state, BOEM may prepare a single CD under 15 CFR § 930.36(a) to determine whether issuing a lease for site characterization (surveys) and site assessment activities (including the installation, operation, and decommissioning of meteorological [met] buoys) in the GOM Call Area is consistent with the enforceable policies of the Coastal Management Plans of States deemed to have reasonably foreseeable coastal effects (Texas, Louisiana, Mississippi, and Alabama for this EA) to the maximum extent practicable.